Future tech entrepreneur?

 All in all, Eyas was leading a pretty normal life of a young man, spending his free time gaming, swimming and hiking with his friends.

 Due to the country security situation, living in Iraq wasn’t safe.
-Eyas’ father had been killed in a terrorist attack a year earlier
+Eyas’ father had been killed in a terrorist attack.

 “I decided it was time to leave, so I headed to Europe on my own.”